 Advising Help - Your sponsoring department academic advisor—and MIX—will assist you with registration if necessary.
 Please remember that there is no guarantee that you will be able to enroll in the specific courses you have requested.
 It may be necessary for you to attend the first class meeting and talk with the instructor about getting permisison to enroll in the class.
 Note: Business classes are an exception - in order to get permission to enroll in a business class, MIX students should contact Ms. Rikki Mitsunaga in the Office of Student Academic Services (Shidler B-101) and NOT the instructor.
 A student should only attend a Business class if s/he is registered for the class.

-Restrictions - Inbound exchange students are restricted from taking courses in Medicine, Law, Nursing, and Dental Hygiene.
-Graduate exchange students who want to take graduate level UHM courses in Second Language Studies (SLS) should have a TOEFL score of 100+.
+Academic areas unavailable to exchange students - Inbound exchange students are restricted from taking courses in Medicine, Law, Nursing, and Dental Hygiene.
+Graduate exchange students who want to take graduate level UHM courses in Note: Second Language Studies (SLS) should have a TOEFL score of 100+.
 Students who want to take Business courses should already have a good foundation in business at their home university, and a solid command of the English language.

 English Language Institute (ELI) - If your TOEFL scores is less than 100 (600), you must take the ELI Placement Test upon arrival at UHM.
 Please register for the placement test before your course registration date (if you do not register for the ELI Placement Test, a 'registration hold' will be placed on your account, preventing you from registering for classes).
-Based on the result of the placement test, you may be required to register for one, two, or three ELI classes (3 or 4 credits each).
+Based on the result of the placement test, you may be required to register for one, two, or three ELI classes (3 credits each).
+ELI courses count towards the 12-credit minimum.
 After taking the placement test, you can view their results online, and will meet personally with an ELI advisor to discuss which course(s) are right for you.
-You will then register for ELI courses online via the MyUH portal (find course CRNs at Class Availability).
+You will then register for ELI courses online via the MyUH portal (find course CRNs at UHM Class Availability).